Inspect your query pipeline and rules

 Query pipeline thesaurus rules let you define lists of synonyms to help users find relevant results when they search for specific terms.

-If a query pipeline contains thesaurus rules, we recommend that you review its configuration and test several entries in a search interface to ensure that the rules work as expected.
+If a query pipeline contains thesaurus rules, review its configuration and test several entries in a search interface to ensure that the rules work as expected.

 Review thesaurus rules configuration